adn770/ppdf/docs/design-dmap.md

 blocks.
 Only then does it perform a **multi-pass semantic color analysis** on the isolated region to identify the functional role of each color (e.g., `floor`, `stroke`, `shadow`, `glow`).
-This allows for intelligent pre-processing and robust, score-based wall detection that combines stroke thickness, shadow, and glow cues.
+This allows for intelligent pre-processing and robust, score-based wall detection.

-The pipeline cleanly separates the detection of the core, grid-aligned structure from the detection of non-grid-aligned **enhancement layers**.
-These enhancement features are captured using a high-precision (1/10th grid unit) coordinate system and assigned a `z-order` to ensure correct rendering.
-This layered, semantic approach allows `dmap` to produce a deeply structured and accurate representation of complex dungeon maps.
+A key feature of the pipeline is its hybrid approach to feature detection.
+It first uses computer vision techniques to detect the precise geometry of features.
+It then uses a multimodal LLM to perform **semantic enhancement**, reconciling the LLM's high-level classification with the geometrically precise polygons detected by the CV stage.
+This layered approach allows `dmap` to produce a deeply structured and accurate representation of complex dungeon maps.

 ---